Atith-Gandhi/Predict-the-human-difficulty-of-a-question/README.md

 2. curl https://s3-us-west-2.amazonaws.com/pinafore-us-west-2/qanta-jmlr-datasets/qanta.train.2018.04.18.json > quanta.json
 3. python3 create_dataset.py

-- Train the model ( if you have already downloaded pre-trained models you can skip step 4)
+- Train the model.
+In the below command BERT can be replaced with other models like DistilBERT/ConvBERT/ELECTRA. ( if you have already downloaded pre-trained models you can skip step 4)
 4. python3 BERT/train_last_line.py or  python3 BERT/train_full_question.py

 - Test the classifier